Chern Simons invariants in $KK$ theory: Introduction

 \section{Introduction}

-Chern and Simons\cite{MR0353327}, Chern and Simons defined differential forms associated to a flat vector bundle over a compact smooth manifold.
-Their invariants were originally defined as differential forms and hence as elements in the De Rham cohomology.
+In \cite{MR0353327}, Chern and Simons defined differential forms associated to a flat vector bundle over a compact smooth manifold.
+Those invariants naturally live in De Rham cohomology.

-Atiyah, Patodi, and Singer\cite{MR0397799} in their celebrated article highlighted the connection between the Chern-Simons invariants and index theory.
-They transported the Chern-Simons invariants to $K$ theory.
-To this end they defined the $K$ theory with coefficients in $\C$ and $\C/\Z$, and then using Atiyah-Hirzebruch theorem on the bijectivity of the Chern character they transported the Chern-Simons invariants to $K$ theory.
-The resulting element is the so-called $\alpha$-invariant of a flat vector bundle or equivalently of the holonomy representation of the fundamental group of a compact smooth manifold.

-The $\alpha$-invariant lives in the $K$ theory of the underlying manifold with coefficients in $\C/\Z$.
+Atiyah, Patodi, and Singer \cite{MR0397797,MR0397798,MR0397799} in their celebrated articles highlighted the connection between the Chern-Simons invariants and index theory.
+They transported the Chern-Simons invariants to $K$-theory.
+To this end, they defined the $K$-theory with coefficients in $\C/\Z$, and then using Atiyah-Hirzebruch theorem on the bijectivity of the Chern character they transported the Chern-Simons invariants to $K$-theory.
+The resulting element is the so-called $\alpha$-invariant of a flat vector bundle or equivalently of the holonomy representation of the fundamental group.
+The $\alpha$-invariant lives in the $K$-theory of the underlying manifold with coefficients in $\C/\Z$.
 The pairing (Kasparov product) of the $\alpha$-invariant with the class of a Dirac operator $[D]\in \KK^1(M,\C)$ gives the reduced $\eta$-invariant as proved in Atiyah, Patodi, and Singer \cite{MR0397797,MR0397798,MR0397799}.

-If $V$ is a flat vector bundle associated to a representation of the fundamental group of a manifold $M$, then the Atiyah-Hirzebruch theorem implies that the element $[V]-[\C^{\dim(V)}]$ in $K^0(M)$ is torsion.
+If $V$ is a flat vector bundle associated to a representation of the fundamental group of a compact manifold $M$, then the Atiyah-Hirzebruch theorem implies that the element $[V]-[\C^{\dim(V)}]$ in $K^0(M)$ is torsion.
 A property of the $\alpha$-invariant is that its boundary under Bockstein homomorphism is equal to $[V]-[\C^{\dim(V)}]$.

-Closely related, and in a sense more primitive invariants are the relative Chern-Simons invariants and relative $\alpha$ invariants which are defined respectively in the De Rham cohomology with coefficients in $\C$ and the $K$ theory with coefficients in $\C.$ These invariants are defined for flat vector bundles which are equipped with trivialisation.
-The relation between the two is that when one takes the relative invariant modulo $\Z$ then the choice of a trivialisation disappears, and the relative invariant becomes the usual invariant.
+Closely related, and in a sense more primitive invariants are the relative Chern-Simons invariants and the relative $\alpha$ invariant which are defined respectively in the De Rham cohomology with coefficients in $\C$ and in the $K$-theory with coefficients in $\C.$ These invariants are defined for flat vector bundles which are equipped with a trivialisation.
+The relation between the two is that when one takes the relative invariant modulo $\Z$, then the choice of a trivialisation disappears, and the relative invariant becomes the usual invariant.

 When the holonomy representation is unitary, all the different invariants stated above become either in $\R$ or $\R/\Z$.
 In this article, we restrict ourselves to the relative $\alpha$-invariant of trivialised unitary flat vector bundles.